 Today marks the fifth anniversary of my husband’s death.
 I’ve written a lot about suicide in this blog (use “search” to the right to bring up everything).
 I also wrote something about Chris, too (read “His Story” here).

 You know how sometimes the first thing that comes to mind, is the most accurate and best account of a feeling or a memory?
 Read more →

 This week marks National Suicide Prevention Week and Tuesday, September 10th was World Suicide Prevention Day.
 Since I started this blog as part of my healing after my husband’s suicide, I have made it a point to acknowledge this week every year.
 Last year’s post provides links to the others as well as wealth of resources.

 Suicide is a difficult subject.
 It was difficult for me to navigate in the hours, days and weeks that followed my husband’s suicide almost five years ago.
 It was difficult for us to tell others; it was somehow different than telling people he had died of cancer or a sudden heart attack or in an accident.
 But why?
 Because of stigma around mental illness for sure.
 But seriously, why?Read more →

 This is the “to be continued” from my April 22 post, “An explanation, not an excuse” as well as the rant about health insurance that I also promised in that post.

-The Truth About the Move (TheCauseCoach, October 2018) outlines the beginning of my health insurance issues since I moved out here.
+Running in Circles and Getting Nowhere(TheCauseCoach, October 2018) outlines the beginning of my health insurance issues since I moved out here.
 My “low-income” due to minimal effort in building my business in New Jersey as I was preparing for my move last summer (and totally disregarding any income from the sale of my home) left me eligible only for Illinois Medicaid.
 I thought I should just be able to “transfer” my health insurance purchased through the ACA from NJ to IL; that can’t be done apparently.
 Read more →